jsymons/itp-class/unit-9-collections-advanced/lesson-4-set-operations-union/README.md

 ```

 The function should additionally check to see that the parameters are tuple objects.
-If at least one isn't, the function should return a string that says "params not of type 'tuple'".
+If at least one isn't, the function should return a string that says "Params not of type 'tuple'".